NHS Lothian cancels heart surgery after infection deaths

-Several patients who underwent heart surgery died after contracting an infection at a major hospital.
+Several patients who underwent heart surgery died after contracting an infection at a major Scottish hospital.

 NHS Lothian has contacted 186 patients who had heart aortic valve replacement operations at the Royal Infirmary of Edinburgh in the last six months to advise them of a possible infection risk.